asimsinan/LLM-Research/Readme.md

 113. [Generalized products and Lorentzian length spaces](http://arxiv.org/abs/2311.10691v1), Elefterios Soultanis, 17-11-2023

-   ### Categories

     ### Abstract
     We construct a Lorentzian length space with an orthogonal splitting on a product $I\times X$ of an interval and a metric space, and use this framework to consider the relationship between metric and causal geometry, as well as synthetic time-like Ricci curvature bounds.